 Advanced cervical cancer

-Some of the complications that can occur in cases of advanced cervical cancer are discussed below.
+Some of the complications that can occur in advanced cervical cancer are discussed below.

 If the cancer spreads into your nerve endings, bones or muscles, it can often cause severe pain.

-However, a number of effective painkilling medications can usually be used to control the pain.
-Depending on the levels of pain, they can range from paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, to more powerful opiate-based painkillers such as codeine and morphine.
+A number of effective painkilling medications can usually be used to control the pain.
+Depending on the levels of pain, they can range from paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, to more powerful opiate-based painkillers, such as codeine and morphine.

-If the painkillers you are prescribed aren't effective in reducing your pain, you should tell your care team as you may need to be prescribed a stronger medication.
-A short course of radiotherapy can also be effective in controlling the pain.
+Tell your care team if the painkillers you're prescribed aren't effective in reducing your pain.
+You may need to be prescribed a stronger medication.
+A short course of radiotherapy may also be effective in controlling the pain.